CCCT Board of Directors

 Francisco Lopez

-Francisco is a Procurement, Supply Chain and localization expert from Canada with over 35 years’ experience in the Wind and Renewables energies, Railway, Automotive and Aerospace industries.
+Francisco is born in Montreal, Quebec.
+He is a Procurement, Supply Chain and localization specialist with over 35 years’ experience in the Wind and Renewables energies, Railway, Automotive and Aerospace industries.
 Francisco has worked in USA, Mexico, China, Germany, Spain, India, South Africa and now based in Taipei since 2019.

 Director